Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 against its brute strength and powerful stone axe.

 The fight was incredibly dangerous and pushed Isaiah to his limits.
-He used his G-Rank Dexterity and Agility to weave around the Minotaur's charges and axe swings, suffering a **heavy blow to his side** from the flat of the axe (resulting in suspected **cracked ribs**), but managing to avoid fatal damage through sheer speed and resilience.
+He used his G-Rank Dexterity and Agility to weave around the Minotaur's charges and axe swings, suffering a heavy blow to his side from the flat of the axe (resulting in suspected cracked ribs), but managing to avoid fatal damage through sheer speed and resilience.
 He landed crucial, precise strikes with his daggers, notably targeting the Minotaur's eye to blind it and create an opening.

-Mid-fight, **Ais Wallenstein** appeared in the cavern, having tracked the Minotaur (which she may have unintentionally driven upwards).
-However, she did **not immediately intervene**, instead taking a position on a higher ledge to observe the impossible sight of a Level 1 adventurer fighting a Minotaur solo.
+Mid-fight, Ais Wallenstein appeared in the cavern, having tracked the Minotaur (which she may have unintentionally driven upwards).
+However, she did not immediately intervene, instead taking a position on a higher ledge to observe the impossible sight of a Level 1 adventurer fighting a Minotaur solo.
 She watched Isaiah's tactics, speed, and determination with intense, analytical curiosity.

-Leveraging the opening created by blinding the Minotaur, and fueled by sheer will and [Determined Heart] despite his injury, Isaiah delivered the final, lethal strikes to the beast's neck, successfully **defeating the Minotaur solo**.
+Leveraging the opening created by blinding the Minotaur, and fueled by sheer will and [Determined Heart] despite his injury, Isaiah delivered the final, lethal strikes to the beast's neck, successfully defeating the Minotaur solo.
-Exhausted and in pain, Isaiah swayed, collected the valuable **Minotaur Magic Stone** and perhaps a horn or hide fragment, and then **blacked out** from pain and fatigue just as he was about to secure his loot.
+Exhausted and in pain, Isaiah swayed, collected the valuable Minotaur Magic Stone and perhaps a horn or hide fragment, and then blacked out from pain and fatigue just as he was about to secure his loot.
 Ais Wallenstein then descended from her vantage point.
-She assessed Isaiah's condition (unconscious, injured), provided him with one of her **potions** (acknowledging responsibility for the Minotaur's presence on Floor 3), and helped him get into a more comfortable position.
+She assessed Isaiah's condition (unconscious, injured), provided him with one of her potions (acknowledging responsibility for the Minotaur's presence on Floor 3), and helped him get into a more comfortable position.

 Upon regaining consciousness, Isaiah saw Ais standing over him.
 She confirmed she had witnessed the fight and noted